SteinarVrenne/school_imt3501/task2/source/pages/02_Major_Threats.rst

 System and data availability threats
 ------------------------------------
 - System monitoring fails and creates a gap in the logs.
-- The system is inaccessible because of too many incoming requests.
+- The webserver is inaccessible because of too many incoming requests.
--
+- Third party software experiences downtime that causes lack of functionality in the system.
+- The database server is down because of too many incoming requests so that patient vitals are not accessible.